Skip to main content

 Biosketch

-He was a founding member and past Director of the Society for Healthcare Epidemiology of America (SHEA) Research Network and was on the Board of Directors of SHEA.
-He is incoming SHEA Chair for IDWeek 2022.
-At the VA Maryland Healthcare System he directs Epidemiology with a team of 5 physicians and 6 nurses.
+Dan is a physician, epidemiologist and tenured Professor of Epidemiology and Medicine.
+He directs the Center for Innovation in Diagnosis.
+He was a founding member and Director of the Society for Healthcare Epidemiology of America (SHEA) Research Network, was on the SHEA Board of Directors and SHEA Chair for IDWeek 2022.
+At the VA Maryland Healthcare System he directs Epidemiology.

-His research explores probability in medicine, medical overuse, diagnostic stewardship and infection prevention.
-On a NIH New Innovator award for "exceptional scientists pursing highly innovative approaches to major challenges" he is exploring clinician risk understanding.
-This has led to creation of testingwisely.com site.
+His research explores probability in medicine, medical overuse, diagnostic stewardship, infection prevention and AI.
+On a NIH New Innovator award for "exceptional scientists pursuing highly innovative approaches to major challenges" he explored clinician risk understanding.
+This has led to creation of testing wisely

-He has continuous federal funding, over 170 publications and his work often appears in the media including New York Times, Washington Post and the Economist.
+He has continuous federal funding, over 200 publications and his work often appears in the media including the New York Times and Washington Post.

 Highlighted Publications